mihailhernandez/Introduction-To-Programming-FMI/README.md

 # Introduction-To-Programming-FMI

-This repository is dedicated for the purpose of writing homeworks, code in class or anything else related to the subject 'Introduction to programming' in the first semester of my freshman's year in FMI.
+_This repository is dedicated for the purpose of writing homeworks, code in class or anything else related to the subject 'Introduction to programming' in the first semester of my freshman's year in FMI, studying Informatics._

 ### What text editor do I use?